Torsketryne/IDATA2304-GR13-PROJECT/Protocol.md

 them here.

 ## Message format

+A message in general will be a value as data accompanied with a tag as meta data.
+For example "Temperature:" 20

+Message will be encrypted when sent and decrypted when received by final destination.

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.